mayallzObject/mayallzObject/README.md

 ### Hi there 👋

 My name is Ivo, and I am a Social Anthropologist by education.
 I've recently graduated from Codaisseur's Fullstack Web Developer boot camp.
-I started to code because I want to use my problem-solving skills to create value for society and my family, meet new friends, and build cool stuff.
+I started to code because I want to use my problem-solving skills to create value for society and my family, as well as meet new friends and build cool stuff.

 I am still new to coding, but I am open-minded an eager to learn.